 It is a premier research university in areas such as computational science and engineering, globalization studies, mental health, basic and clinical biomedical sciences, healthy environments and sustainable energy systems, and social issues such as surveillance, poverty, and bullying.

-This translates into a well rounded education that can give degreed graduates an advantage in the highly competitive world of global Film, TV, and Media.
+This translates into a well-rounded education that can give degreed graduates an advantage in the highly competitive world of global Film, TV, and Media.

-One of the higher ranked universities in the world, Windsor has capability to provide a great education to aspiring professionals.
+One of the higher-ranked universities in the world, Windsor has the capability to provide a great education to aspiring professionals.

 Besides the technical aspects of filmmaking, it will equip a graduate for the world of business and finance and how those fields relate to the Arts.
 This is easily one of the best filmmaking schools in Canada!

 George Brown College of Applied Arts and Technology located in Canada is a public, fully accredited college of applied arts and technology originally chartered in Toronto, Ontario in 1966.

 Visual effects and interactive media are among the available film and TV studies.
-These courses translate well into other media such as the gaming industry as well as to professional work place training programs.
+These courses translate well into other media such as the gaming industry as well as to professional workplace training programs.

 Toronto is home to many major industries in Canada and one of the most important economic hubs in North America.
-Thus, the city becomes a sort of living lab for students to train in and to do real world hands on work.
+Thus, the city becomes a sort of living lab for students to train in and to do real-world hands-on work.

 15. Sheridan College

 Animation is a major field of study in Sheridan, with graduates achieving many Oscar and Emmy nominations and several wins.

-If there are any schools, colleges, universities that you think I have missed out on.
+If there are any schools, colleges, or universities that you think I have missed out on.
 Please let me know in the comments as I plan on updating this list as time goes on.
 Thanks for reading!